rogerioagjr/rogerioagjr.github.io/_pages/about.md

-I'm latino, I use he/his pronouns, and, for my fellow linguists who understand [IPA](https://www.ipachart.com), my name is pronounced [xoˈʒɛɾiu ɡimɐˈɾɐ̃js].
+I'm latino, I use he/his pronouns, and, for my fellow linguists who understand [IPA](https://www.ipachart.com), my name is pronounced [ʁoˈʒɛɾiu ɡimɐˈɾɐ̃js].

 Personal Interests
 ======
-I really love soccer, both playing and watching!
-When I am in Brazil, I like to attend the matches of the best team of the Northeast: [Fortaleza](https://twitter.com/FortalezaEC?s=20).
+I love soccer, both playing and watching!
+When I am in Brazil, I like to attend the matches of the greatest team in the Northeast: [Fortaleza](https://twitter.com/FortalezaEC?s=20).
-I also love the Brazilian national team, *the Seleção*, and I went to the World Cup in 2014, in Brazil, and in 2018, in Russia!
+I also love the Brazilian national team, *the Seleção*, and I went to the World Cup in 2014 in Brazil, and in 2018 in Russia!
 At MIT, we have a Brazilian team called *Ousadia* that plays the Intramurals.
-But I don't score much though, I'm a goalie.
+I don't score much though, I'm a goalie.

 I enjoy surfing, I also play the guitar, and I really like to read.
-I prefer non-fiction, humanities or social sciences related.
+I prefer non-fiction, humanities or social sciences-related books.
-You can see the books I read on my [goodreads account](https://www.goodreads.com/user/show/102475638-rogerio-guimaraes-junior).
+You can check out the books I read on my [goodreads account](https://www.goodreads.com/user/show/102475638-rogerio-guimaraes-junior).
-I reallr enjoy discussing books I've read!

 My favorite movies are *Into the Wild (2007)*, *Les Misérables (2012)*, and *The Prestige (2006)*.
-My favorite TV series are *Brooklyn 99*, *New Girl*, *Friends*, and *How I Met Your Mother*, and *The Good Place*.
+My favorite TV series are *Brooklyn 99*, *New Girl*, *Friends*, *How I Met Your Mother*, and *The Good Place*.